What is going on?

 Inquiries into the contradictions of leading cultural diversity

-Leading cultural differences and diversity in large organisations is quite a successful theme today and rests on well established theoretical and empirical tools and models to leverage this cultural diversity.
+Leading cultural differences and diversity in large organizations is quite a successful theme today and rests on well-established theoretical and empirical tools and models to leverage this cultural diversity.
 Yet, some researchers have recently advanced evidence that the management of differences is not as successful as it seems, despite scholars and practitioners’ best intensions.
-These researchers are preoccupied with understanding power structures in organisations and processes of social change, in the spirit of ‘critical management studies’.
+These researchers are preoccupied with understanding power structures in organizations and processes of social change, in the spirit of ‘critical management studies’.
 They point to empirical evidences and theoretical considerations indicating that the definition and management of differences are done in ways that can reproduce power inequalities and thus undermine the entire purpose of diversity and cross-cultural management.
-This means that the way cultural diversity management addresses its own fundamental questions and endeavour is said to undermine its raison d’être.
-Worse, some argue that cross-cultural and diversity management are dehumanising employees and thus, are unethical.
+This means that the way cultural diversity management addresses its own fundamental questions and endeavor is said to undermine its raison d’être.
+Worse, some argue that cross-cultural and diversity management are dehumanizing employees and thus, are unethical.

 Read the full project description

 Laurence Romani, Katharina Pilhofer, Lotte Holck and Julie Lorenzen (CASL), Charlotte Holgersson (KTH & CASL), Sara Louise Muhr and Annette Risberg (Copenhagen Business School and CASL)

 Barmeyer, C. Romani, L and Pilhofer, K. (2016), Welche Impulse liefert interkulturelles Management für Diversity Management? , in Petia Genkova and Tobias Ringeisen (Eds), Handbuch Diversity Kompetenz: Gegenstandsbereiche, Spinger.